verbb/formie/docs/reports/overview.md

 Report settings are stored under `formie.reports.{uid}` in project config.
 Scheduled delivery settings (recipients, schedule, email content) are stored under `formie.scheduledReports.{uid}`.

-Runtime fields such as `lastSentAt` live in the database and are not synced through project config.
+Database-only fields such as `lastSentAt` live in the database and are not synced through project config.

 ## Related reading